 SourceTree is free and made by Atlassian who also run Bitbucket, Jira, and now Trello.
 I’ve used it for different projects over several years and, while not without its quirks, I think it’s still one of the best (free) clients available for Windows and Mac users.
 It’s History view makes it easy to keep an eye on past commits, and I’m a fan of the No Staging option in the File Status view.
 Branching, merging, and stashing are all straight forward and work well.

-Fork is a relatively new Git client for Mac and Windows that's currently free (but not open-source).
-It has a nice, clean interface that is similar to SourceTree's.
+Fork is a relatively new Git client for Mac and Windows that can be evaluated for free, but costs $49.99.
+It has a nice, clean interface that is similar to SourceTree’s.
 It offers side-by-side diffs which I like a lot more than the standard diff style (although that is an option as well) and both a light and dark UI theme.
 There are some new image comparison features for LFS tracked files in the Mac version that look useful, but sadly updates to the Windows version seems to lag behind a bit.

 One thing that did impress me with Fork was its performance.
 On my relatively small game project, Fork launches and opens my repository about 4 to 5 times faster than SourceTree (and uses about half as much RAM).
 Since I tend to close my Git client when I’m done using it, this is certainly a bonus.
 There are several other nice features in Fork, so check out its blog if you decided to give it a try.

 Finally there are a couple of paid Git clients that are worth looking at.
-Tower) and GitKraken are both popular choices.
-Tower is currently $69/year for their Basic plan, and it runs on Windows and Mac.
-GitKraken runs on Windows, Mac, and Linux and has a lot of great features, but it also has somewhat confusing pricing plans when it comes to using your own Git server or running "offline".
-Their Azure DevOps integration costs more as well.
+Tower and GitKraken are both popular choices.
+Tower is currently $69 per user per year for their Basic plan, and it runs on Windows and Mac.
+GitKraken runs on Windows, Mac, and Linux and has a lot of great features, but it costs $4.95 per month per user.